 Cover Photo: A small sampling of the Gougeon 12.3 canoe family.
 Robert Monroe’s cold-molded canoe (foreground) came from a half-mold that eventually resulted in the a 12.3 mold (object directly behind first canoe) which has been used since 1989 to produce dozens of offspring that reflect a wide raged of tastes and technology.

 I recently modified the deck of my wife Mary’s fiberglass canoe (one of dozens built from the Gougeon 12.3 mold) to make it more seaworthy and to facilitate a spray skirt.
 More like a kayak.
-Previously, the decks covered only the ends of the boat leaving the middle 40% wide open.
+Previously, the decks covered only the ends of the boat, leaving the middle 40% wide open.
 I’m fairly pleased with how it turned out.

 Kayaks are versatile craft.
-I’m a lucky guy who has had decades of pleasure cruising, exploring, fishing and simply relaxing on many different streams and lakes throughout Michigan and Canada in my stripper.
-Comparing the investment dollar per pleasure derived, my kayak wins hands down over all the other water craft I’ve owned.
-In her wake I’ve been taught many lessons, albeit some the hard way.
+I’m a lucky guy who has had decades of pleasure cruising, exploring, fishing, and simply relaxing on many different streams and lakes throughout Michigan and Canada in my stripper kayak.
+Comparing the investment dollar per pleasure derived, my kayak wins hands down over all the other watercraft I’ve owned.
+In her wake, I’ve been taught many lessons, albeit some the hard way.
 Here are a few I thought worth sharing.
 Continue reading →

-By now most of you know that we are the manufactures of WEST SYSTEM® Epoxy.
+By now most of you know that we are the manufacturers of WEST SYSTEM® Epoxy.
 But you may not know what is involved in the manufacturing and more specifically, the formulating of WEST SYSTEM.
 It’s not just slapping some chemicals together and then packaging it up into a pretty box.
-To date we have performed thousands of tests, generating thousands of test results.
+To date, we have performed thousands of tests and generated thousands of test results.
 Continue reading →

 Robert Patenaude had ten miles left to reach the finish line in the Bermuda One-Two offshore race when a 30-ton whale hit Perseverance, his C&C 41, seriously damaging the rudder.
 Not content to drop out of the competition, he called on his racer friends to help him remove the 160 lb, 9′-long rudder from the boat while it was still in the water.
 He reasoned that if the contenders in the Puma or Vendee Globe races could make major repairs without dropping out of a race, he could too.
 Continue reading →